iafisher/scam/README-BUILTINS.md

     (close port)

 Close the port.
 After a port has been closed, any read or write operation will produce an error.

-## Other functions

-    (eval qu)

-Evaluate a quote in the current environment.